yadav-prakhar/mcp-maker/README.md

 ## 🚀 Introduction

 `mcp-maker` is a command-line utility designed to streamline the process of creating and managing TypeScript MCP servers.
-It follows the structure and patterns used in the ServiceNow MCP server, providing a consistent and efficient way to scaffold new projects and add components.
+It follows the structure and patterns used for making modular MCP servers, providing a consistent and efficient way to scaffold new projects and add components.

-Whether you're creating a new MCP server from scratch or adding tools and services to an existing one, `mcp` simplifies the process and ensures adherence to best practices.
+Whether you're creating a new MCP server from scratch or adding tools and services to an existing one, `mcp-maker` simplifies the process and ensures adherence to best practices.

 ## ✨ Features